modular/modular/LLCL/docs/AsyncValue.md

 Another major difference is that `AsyncValue` has built in support for error
-handling: in addition to being completed by a future value, they may also be completed by an error value.
+handling: in addition to being completed by a future value, they may also be completed by an error value (which tracks location information as well).
 All clients are expected to cope with (and propagate) errors in a correct way.

 `AsyncValue`s are heap allocated and reference counted.
 You should use them with the [`RCRef`](../include/LLCL/Support/RCRef.h) and